sebapersson/petab_sciml/docs/src/format.md

 - Neural network models in other formats follow the indexing and naming conventions of the respective package and programming language.

 !!! tip "For developers: Allow export of parameters in PEtab SciML format"
     If the neural network is not provided in the YAML format, exchange of network parameters between software is not possible.
-To facilitate exchange, it is recommended that tools supporting PEtab SciML implement a function capable of exporting to the PEtab SciML format if all layers in the neural network correspond to layers supported by the YAML neural network format.
+To facilitate exchange, it is recommended that tools supporting PEtab SciML implement a function capable of exporting to the PEtab SciML format if all layers in the neural network correspond to layers supported by the PEtab SciML YAML neural network format.

 ### [Neural Network Input](@id hdf5_input_structure)